 Catch a sunset from Arc de Triomphe

 This is one that many visitors to Paris overlook, a view of Paris from the top of Arc de Triomphe.
 From the top of the panoramic terrace, you can see over the whole of Paris.
-Inspired by Roman Arch of Titus, Arc de Triomphe was inaugurated in 1836 by French king, Louis-Philippe, who dedicated it to the armies of the Revolution and the Empire.
+Inspired by Roman Arch of Titus, Arc de Triomphe was inaugurated in 1836 by the French king, Louis-Philippe, who dedicated it to the armies of the Revolution and the Empire.
 The Unknown Soldier was buried at the base of the arch in 1921.
 The flame of remembrance is rekindled every day at 6:30pm.
 It is a steep climb up but worth the views!
 Go there around sunset and then eat dinner nearby.
+See this post for other great photo spots in Paris.

 Day trips from Paris